 RoboClaw logic requires 5VDC which is provided from the on board BEC circuit.
-The BEC source input is set with the LB-MB jumper.
+On older model RoboClaws the BEC source input is set with the LB-MB jumper.
 Install a jumper on the 2 pins labeled LB-MB to use the main battery as the BEC power source.
 Remove this jumper if using a separate logic battery.
 On models without this jumper the power source is selected automatically.